HOW TO OUTSOURCE CONTENT WRITING

 You can do the keyword research!

-You're going to edit anyway, so it's not necessary for the writer to do SEO.
+You're going to edit anyway, so it's not necessary for the writer to do SEO, and nowadays there are so many great WordPress plugins for SEO that it's quite easy to get the basics right by yourself.

 Good on-page SEO is more subtle than it was five years ago.
 There's no longer any need to keep repeating your focus keyword, for example, or write a whole page for each long-tail keyword you want to target.